-If you’ve never made granola bars, it really is super simple.
-It’s almost no bake, the only baking involved is toasting the oats in the oven for a few minutes.
-If I was including nuts, I would toast those with the oats as well.
+If you’ve never made granola bars before, it really is super simple.
+It’s almost no bake!
+The only baking involved is toasting the oats in the oven for a few minutes.

 Once the oats are toasted, I combine my honey, butter, brown sugar and vanilla.
 That mixture is cooked for just a few minutes, long enough to melt everything and allow it to combine.

 I let both my oats and liquid mixture cool for a bit (a step you can skip if you aren’t adding chocolate chips to your bars) and then combine them in a bowl.

 Once combined, I let them cool a little longer.
 Again, this step not necessary if you aren’t using chocolate chips, which can easily melt due to the heat.
 Then I mix in my mini chocolate chips, and if I’m using them, dried fruits.